floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 The impact of a failure in a monolith application is greater than in modular architectures, as the entire application is affected @grzybek_2019_architectural_drivers.
 The risk of a system failure can be mitigated by replicating the application, but this comes with a significant cost.
-Distributed architectures are more tolerant to individual failures, as the failure of one module or microservice does not affect the entire application, and can be resolved quicker @grzybek_2019_primer.
+Distributed architectures are more tolerant to individual failures, as the failure of one service does not affect the entire application, and can be resolved quicker @grzybek_2019_primer.
 Communication between modules or microservices is done over a network, where failures and delays are expected.
-Hence, distributed architectures are designed to be fault-tolerant, and can handle failures more gracefully than monolith applications.
+Hence, distributed architectures fault-tolerant by design, and can handle unexpected failures more gracefully than monolith applications.

 In summary, the modular monolith architecture strikes a balance between the monolith and microservices architectures.
 It offers the simplicity of a monolith architecture, while providing the flexibility and scalability of a distributed architecture.